sonnynomnom/curriculum-meetup/README.md

 - [ ] Discussion on Why's Guide to Ruby (pt 1-6)
 - [ ] The C Programming Language (pg 1-65)
+- [ ] Split into teams and Work on a piece How to make a cake and improve
 - [ ] Write something and share
 - [ ] Grmercy Typewriter Co (famijly business) offers an in-office demonstration of the typewriter